⚓ U.S. Navy — Aircraft Carriers

 Commencement Bay CVE-105

-The Commencement Bay CVE-105 consisted of 17 vessels.
-Like all U.S. Navy aircraft carriers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Commencement Bay CVE-105 ships may have been exposed to asbestos fibers.
+The Commencement Bay CVE-105 was a class of U.S. Navy aircraft carriers from the asbestos era, led by USS Commencement Bay (CVE-105).
+Its 17 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Commencement Bay CVE-105 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Commencement Bay CVE-105 Ships

-Asbestos was the standard thermal insulation material in U.S. Navy aircraft carriers built before approximately 1980.
-Common sources of asbestos exposure aboard Commencement Bay CVE-105 vessels included:
+Asbestos was the standard thermal insulation material aboard U.S. Navy aircraft carriers built before approximately 1980.
+On ships of this type, asbestos-containing materials were concentrated in the areas below.

-For detailed information on spaces and products specific to aircraft carriers, see the Aircraft Carriers asbestos overview ›
+For the full aircraft carriers exposure overview, see the Aircraft Carriers asbestos guide ›

 At-Risk Ratings Aboard Commencement Bay CVE-105 Ships